Tawa Pulao

 Ingredients-2

-Dry Red Chili 2 Nos
+Dry Red Chili 2

-Mustard seeds 1/4 tsp
+Mustard seeds 1/4 teaspoon

-Cumin Seeds 1 tsp
+Cumin Seeds 1 teaspoon

 Lets decide on the veggies to use – I’ve used frozen pre-diced carrots, cut beans and peas which doesn’t need a lot of cooking, really handy too.
 But if using fresh veggies, please make it a point to boil them first and then proceed.
 Typically this dish includes carrots, peas, potato and capsicum.
 Choose the combo that you like.